Being Nutritious

 Just a few simple steps to create this delicious, low sodium salad dressing!

 Hint: Look for avocados that yield slightly to gentle pressure, have uniform softness without mushy spots, and possess dark green to nearly black skin depending on the variety.
+If you've never cut an avocado before, watch the video tutorial below:

 Variations